 The

-array is a series of clause definitions to say what records we want to retrieve.
-There are keys for each part of an SQL SELECT command:cols
+$fetcharray is a series of clause definitions to say what records we want to retrieve.
+There are keys for each part of an SQL SELECT command:cols,where,join,group,having,order, andlimit.
+In addition, there are other keys related to model fetches, such aspageandpagingto indicate which page-number of results to retrieve and how many results per page. -

 The